A topic from the subject of Biochemistry in Chemistry.

 Chemical Properties of Amino Acids

-Amino acids are organic compounds containing both amino and carboxylic acid functional groups.
-They are the fundamental units of proteins and play crucial roles in various biological processes.
+Amino acids are organic compounds containing both amino (-NH2) and carboxyl (-COOH) functional groups.
+They are the fundamental building blocks of proteins and play crucial roles in various biological processes.

-• Isoelectric Point (pI): The isoelectric point is the pH at which an amino acid has no net charge.
-At this point, the amino acid is least soluble in water.
+• Isoelectric Point (pI): The isoelectric point is the pH at which an amino acid carries no net electrical charge.
+At this pH, the amino acid is least soluble in water.

 • Solubility: Amino acids are generally soluble in water due to the presence of polar functional groups.
-However, their solubility depends on the pH and the side chain characteristics.
+However, solubility can vary depending on the pH and the nature of the side chain (R group).

-• Zwitterion Formation: In aqueous solutions, amino acids exist as zwitterions, where the amino group is protonated and the carboxylic acid group is deprotonated.
-This results in a neutral overall charge.
+• Zwitterion Formation: In aqueous solutions near neutral pH, amino acids predominantly exist as zwitterions.
+A zwitterion has a positive charge on the amino group (-NH3+) and a negative charge on the carboxyl group (-COO-), resulting in a net neutral charge.

 Main Concepts:

-• The chemical properties of amino acids are determined by their functional groups, including the amino group, carboxylic acid group, and side chain.
+• The chemical properties of amino acids are determined by their functional groups: the amino group, the carboxyl group, and the unique side chain (R group) which varies for each amino acid.

-• The ability of amino acids to form peptide bonds enables the synthesis of polypeptides and proteins, which are essential for cellular processes.
+• The formation of peptide bonds is fundamental to the synthesis of polypeptides and proteins, which carry out a vast array of functions essential for life.

 Chemical Properties of Amino Acids Experiment